Financial technology: Accelerated growth of digital finance

 The global COVID-19 pandemic, which began in early 2020, had a profound impact on the financial technology industry, accelerating the adoption of digital financial services and highlighting the importance of technology in ensuring the resilience and accessibility of financial systems.
 As lockdowns and social distancing measures forced businesses and consumers to rely more heavily on digital channels, financial technology solutions experienced a surge in demand.

 Mobile-first financial technology applications saw unprecedented growth during this period.
 Many trading platforms reported significant increases in new user accounts, with some seeing millions of new funded accounts added in the early months of the pandemic.
 Similarly, payment and money transfer apps experienced substantial user growth, with some platforms more than doubling their monthly active users over a three-year period, indicating a massive shift towards digital financial services.

-The events of 2020 also exposed the limitations of traditional financial institutions in meeting the needs of consumers and businesses in times of crisis. financial technology companies, with their agile and technology-driven business models, were better positioned to respond to the challenges posed by the rapidly changing environment, offering innovative solutions for remote banking, contactless payments, and digital lending.
+The events of 2020 also exposed the limitations of traditional financial institutions in meeting the needs of consumers and businesses in times of crisis.
+Financial technology companies, with their agile and technology-driven business models, were better positioned to respond to the challenges posed by the rapidly changing environment, offering innovative solutions for remote banking, contactless payments, and digital lending.

 During this period, venture capital valuations for financial technology companies soared, driven by low interest rates and a booming stock market.
 The surge in financial technology investments was marked by significant capital inflows, leading to higher valuations and more frequent exits via IPOs and SPACs.
 Several prominent financial technology companies achieved record-breaking valuations, further underscoring the sector's growth and investor confidence.

 The shift towards digital financial services during this period also accelerated the adoption of blockchain technology and cryptocurrencies.
 As central banks around the world explored the possibility of issuing digital currencies, the interest in decentralized finance and non-fungible tokens grew, opening up new avenues for innovation in the financial technology sector.

+Africa

 The financial technology landscape in Africa is on the rise, with active companies reaching 1,263 in 2024, a significant increase from 1,049 in 2022 and 450 in 2020.
-Nigeria leads the financial technology sector, accounting for 28% of all financial technology companies on the continent.
+Nigeria leads the financial technology sector, accounting for 28% of all financial technology companies on the continent, and hosting eight of Africa's nine fintech unicorns.

+By early 2025, Nigeria was home to more than 430 fintech companies, a 70% increase year-on-year, with fintech accounting for 72% of the country's total equity funding.
+African fintech startups collectively raised over US$3 billion in disclosed funding in 2025, a 33% year-on-year increase, as the sector shifted from rapid scaling toward sustainable growth and profitability.